-Continue on to Charlestown, a planned village created in the 1750s.
-Why not take a detour to the old kilns if you have time.
-From there stroll along the promenade to the old harbour at Limekilns.
+From Culross you skirt the edge of Torry Bay Local Nature Reserve with its rare salt marsh plant communities.
+Then continue on to Charlestown, a planned village that was created in the 1750s.
+After going through Charlestown, why not take a detour to the old lime kilns if you have time?
+From there stroll along the promenade to the old harbour in the village of Limekilns.
 You can learn more about these unique villages at Welcome to Fife.

 We encourage our walkers to download the Refill App and reduce the amount of single use plastic generated on the Fife Coastal Path.